JacksonGariety/javascript/README.md

 ## <a name='naming-conventions'>Naming Conventions</a>

   - Avoid single letter names.
-Be descriptive with your naming.
+Be descriptive with my naming.

     ```javascript
     // bad